Art & Virtue

 Art represents external excellence, and virtue represents internal excellence.

+This is the path of interior excellence.
 Virtue, then, is a habitual and stable disposition toward the moral good.
-It is not something that can be developed overnight, just like you can’t become a world-renowned rock climber overnight.
-It takes consistent and persistent practice until it’s solidified concretely into your character and stamped into your soul.
+It is not something that can be developed overnight—just as you can’t become a world-renowned rock climber overnight.
+It takes consistent and persistent practice—choosing the good, rejecting the bad, again and again—until it is solidified into your character and stamped upon your soul.
+It becomes, over time, who you are.

 Visual Resource